 Unfortunately, the best mainstream medicine can offer hurricane survivors, and those who’ve gone through other natural disasters like floods, fires and earthquakes, is psychotherapy (talk therapy), antidepressants, benzodiazepines, or dopamine-blocking agents.

-In this post we’ll look into the symptoms of post-traumatic stress disorder.
+In this post we’ll investigate how to recognize the symptoms of post-traumatic stress disorder.
 Then into recent research on what PTSD does in your brain.

 And then we’ll dive into some proven natural dietary and nootropic supplements that have been shown effective in helping people recover from PTSD.

 When Hurricane Irma first slammed into Barbuda in the Eastern Caribbean, she was a Category 5 hurricane with winds of 185 mph.
 After wiping out the islands of Barbuda, St. Maarten, the USVI and BVI, and the Turks & Caicos, the storm tore up the north coast of Cuba.
 Setting a record for coastal flooding from Baracoa in the east to west of Havana.[iv]